R&D Tax Credits:

 Process of Experimentation

 This means the U.S. test is focused less on whether the work is generally “innovative” and more on whether the company faced technical uncertainty and undertook a structured process to resolve it.
-The analysis must be applied at the project or business component level and supported with appropriate documentation.
+The analysis must be applied at the project (i.e. business component) level and supported with appropriate documentation.

 Where Must the R&D Take Place?

-Under Internal Revenue Code Section 41, research conducted outside the United States, Puerto Rico, or a U.S. possession is excluded from qualified research, even if the work otherwise involves technical uncertainty or experimentation.
+Under IRC Section 41, research conducted outside the United States, Puerto Rico, or a U.S. possession is excluded from qualified research, even if the work otherwise involves technical uncertainty or experimentation.
 This means that wages, supplies, or contract research costs tied to offshore R&D activity generally cannot be included in the federal credit calculation.

 Who Is Likely to Qualify?